Adobe just bought the dashboard. The work is upstream.

 What has been missing is the governance layer for AI and agent traffic specifically.
 Who is allowed to read this content.
 On what terms.
 With what attribution.
 With what verification that the document is current and from the named source.
 These are not questions the existing standards answer, because they were not designed to.

 That is the layer Machine Experience operates on.
 It does not replace Schema.org or WCAG or llms.txt or sitemap.xml.
 It adds the small set of governance fields where they leave gaps.
-A well-built MX page is, by construction, a well-built SEO page, an accessible page, and a GEO-ready page.
+A well-built MX page is also a well-built SEO page, an accessible page, and a GEO-ready page.
 The economic argument for caring about that just got a $1.9bn floor under it.